 - Choose Daily or Weekly.

+These save on their own too — like the rest of the screen, there’s no Save button to press afterwards.
 From then on, Agentimus runs your checks on that cadence in the background, with no clicks needed.
 You can still hit Run check now whenever you like.

 A few sensible guardrails apply: